 Do you want to automatically schedule a content update in WordPress?

-An automated content update allows you to update an already published post or page at a specific time without republishing it as new content, or switching it to draft.
+An automated content update allows you to update an already published post or page at a specific time without having to republish it as new content or even switch it back to a draft.